-OCSE advises all personnel who will access the agency finder files of the confidentiality of the information, the safeguards required to protect the information, and the civil and criminal sanctions for non-compliance contained in the applicable federal laws.
+3. SSA shall advise all authorized personnel who will access NDNH information of the confidentiality of the NDNH information, the safeguards required to protect the NDNH information, and the civil and criminal sanctions for non-compliance contained in the applicable federal laws.